New England Patriots Vs. Houston Texans Preview, Odds: Pats Can Hold Best Record In NFL With Sunday Night Win

-The defending, six-time Super Bowl Champion New England Patriots have defeated 10 of the 11 opponents they have faced this season, good enough for the NFL’s best record.
+The defending, six-time Super Bowl Champion, the New England Patriots, have defeated 10 of the 11 opponents they have faced this season, good enough for the NFL’s best record.
 But the Patriots will need to defeat another, more difficult type of opponent when they travel to Houston to face the Texans on Sunday night — the flu.
 No fewer than seven Patriots starting players were listed as questionable on Sunday afternoon due to illness, according to NFL.com reporter Ian Rapoport, via Twitter.

 The Patriots are also dealing with two significant injuries.
 Wide receivers Mohamed Sanu and Phillip Dorsett, however, are expected to take the field in the NBC Sunday Night Football matchup, despite an ankle injury and concussion symptoms, respectively.